sayonaramemori/study-roads/javacode/tutor.md

 ---

 ### Constructor
+1. If you don't set a field explicitly in a constructor, it is automatically set to default value: numbers to 0, boolean values to false, and object references to null.
+2. C++ uses special initializer list syntax to call field constructors.
+In java there is no need for that because objects have no subobjects, only pointers to other objects.
+3. If the first statement of a constructor has the form `this(...)`, then the constructor calls another constructor of the same class.
+The same as the work of delegating constructor in C++.

 ```C++
 //Constructors work the same way in Java as they do in C++.
 //Kepp in mind, however, that all Java objects are constructed